Ryin

 Adjusted his collar.

-Scanned his badge on the keypad for the back entrance and disappeared inside.
+Scanned his badge on the keypad by the back entrance and disappeared inside.

 Gone.